opensemanticworld/rapsql/README.md

         2. Open docker-compose.yml of rapsql
         3. Navigate to service: age-viewer
         4. Change context "/usr/local/docker/age-viewer/" to your choosen local folder path of age-viewer
-    4. (Optional) When your machine has an ARM architecture (e. g.
-Raspberry Pi) you need to change the swagger image as well
+    4. (ARM architecture only) E. g. on Raspberry Pi, you need to change the swagger image as well
         1. Open docker-compose.yml of rapsql
         2. Navigate to service: swagger
         3. Change the image (see comments) or comment out the hole swagger section, if you don't want to use this unofficial image